stanmaz/BBOalert/README.md

 ## Data import/export

 BBOalert uses the clipboard to import or export data.
 Using the clipboard instead of direct file access gives the user the freedom of choice of text editing tool.
-The code can be edited as a simmple ASCII file or with any text processing tool like Word.
+The code can be edited as a simple ASCII file or with any text processing tool like Word.
 To read the data from a file :

 - open the data file using your favorite text editor (see section : 'Data file format')
 - select all text (usually with Ctrl-A keystroke)